-At June 30, 2021, the Company had federal NOLs of approximately \$103 million, of which approximately \$100.6 million will expire in the years 2025 through 2036, and New Jersey state NOLs of approximately \$25.8 million that expire in the years 2031 through 2041.
+At June 30, 2022, the Company had federal NOLs of approximately \$104 million, of which approximately \$100.6 million will expire in the years 2025 through 2036, and New Jersey state NOLs of approximately \$26.5 million that expire in the years 2031 through 2041.
 Under the Tax Cuts and Jobs Act, net operating losses generated in tax years beginning after December 31, 2017 have an unlimited carryforward period, and the amount of net operating loss allowed to be utilized each year is limited to 80% of taxable income.
-The Coronavirus Aid, Relief and Economic Security Act, which was signed into law on March 27, 2020, suspended the 80% limitation for taxable years 2018 through 2020 and provided for a five-year carryback period for net operating losses for those years.
-Net operating losses generated in 2017 and earlier continue to be carried forward for 20 years and have no 80% limitation on utilization.